Road Cyclists Are Ditching Pavement for Gravel

 Building Your Gravel Fitness

-Gravel riding is demanding—you’re often riding surfaces that require more power than pavement.
+Gravel riding is demanding—you’re often on surfaces that require more power than pavement.
 Start with shorter rides (15-25 miles) and gradually increase distance as your handling skills and fitness develop.
+I made the mistake of attempting a 50-mile gravel ride my second week out.
+I finished, but I was destroyed for days.

 Suggested progression: